 It may take some re-scheduling of busy calendars, yet having a meal together around the dinner table can be well worth it.
 Enforce a “no electronics” rule for parents and kids alike.
 Instead, focus on the conversation.
 Give everyone a chance to share the highlights, and lowlights, of their day.
 If you want the family to stick around longer, be sure to serve dessert!

 Quality time between family members is a crucial part of good communication.
-Some of the best quality time comes when you’re 1-on-1, whether it’s date with your spouse or a date with your child.
+Some of the best quality time comes when you’re 1-on-1, whether it’s a date with your spouse or a date with your child.
 Spending individual time with your family members shows them how much they matter and that they are a priority for you.
 It allows you to create a special connection that unites you both.

 Think about the treasured family traditions from your childhood.
 A certain holiday meal.
 A special weekend breakfast.
 A bedtime ritual.
 Are you creating those moments for your family?
 Some traditions just occur naturally, but that doesn’t mean you can’t start one.
 Family traditions help us reconnect and build stronger bonds.
 Look at life’s daily routines and find ways to turn a regular activity into a special tradition.